Home > How to Tips

 5. Type your administrator password and press Return.

-6. Enter Y if warns you that the process will erase the USB drive and press Return.
+6. Enter Y if it warns you that the process will erase the USB drive and press Return.

 7. Quit Terminal when you see the "Copy complete and Done" notification.